seokbinyoon96/seokbinyoon96.github.io/_news/2023-09-atc-license.md

 related_posts: false
 ---

-Obtained an air traffic controller license from the Ministry of Land, Infrastructure and Transport, South Korea.
+I obtained my Air Traffic Controller License from the Ministry of Land, Infrastructure and Transport, South Korea.
+One of the most meaningful milestones in my journey in aviation!